 What are the best apples to use?

 Once the cake has cooled you can store it in a sealed container for 1-2 days at room temperature, about a week in the fridge, 3-4 months in the freezer.
-For best results after the first day, thaw if needed then toast the pieces of cake in the oven for a few minutes before serving.
+For best results after the first day, thaw if needed then toast the pieces in the oven for a few minutes before serving.

 I don’t (since it’s so simple anyway), but you certainly can!
 Just add the salt and baking powder to the bowl with the wet ingredients first.
 Then measure the flour and pecans into the bowl and continue as with the posted recipe.